kw4rgs/fast-pokeberries-api/README.md

 ## Instructions 🚀

 1) Cloning the repository to local
-2) Cloning the reposirtory to a web server
+2) Cloning the repository to a web server
 3) Using the dockerized version

 ### 1) Cloning the repository to local